regniblod/symfony-ddd-edition/README.md

 Once you're feeling good, you can move onto reading the official [Symfony2 book][5].

-A default bundle, `YourNamespaceProjectModuleBundle`, shows you Symfony2 DDD architecture in action.
+A default bundle, `ProjectModuleBundle`, shows you Symfony DDD architecture in action.
 After playing with it, you can remove it by following these steps:
-* remove the routing entries referencing YourNamespaceProjectModuleBundle in `app/config/routing.yml`.
+* remove the routing entries referencing ProjectModuleBundle in `app/config/routing.yml`.
-* remove the YourNamespaceProjectModuleBundle from the registered bundles in `app/AppKernel.php`.
+* remove the ProjectModuleBundle from the registered bundles in `app/AppKernel.php`.
-* rename `src/YourNamespace/Project/Module` directory to fit your needs.
+* rename `src/Project/Module` directory to fit your needs.
 * Remove all the `.gitkeep` files: `find . -name .git -prune -o -type d -empty -exec touch {}/.gitkeep \;`

 ## How to add a new module